ml4health/ml4health.github.io/2018_content/pages/poster_instructions.md

 ### Poster Sizing

 **Portrait format.
-Max size: 24 inches wide and 32 inches tall.**
+Recommended size: 24 inches wide and 32 inches tall.**

 We have about 40 posters at each session, so PLEASE keep your posters within this size so everyone fits into our assigned room.
+The poster height may be taller (within reason), but please keep your poster widths to 24 inches.

 *Note that this is different than the [suggested workshop poster size](https://nips.cc/FAQ/PosterBoardSize) from the main NIPS conference.*